intervalia/gulp-component-assembler/README.md

 });
 ```

-## Usage
+## Detailed Usage

 ### assembly.json file format

-The `assembly.json` file defines what source files are to be included in the assembled component.
-It can also define special locations for locale string files, special locations of the template files and which, if any, sub-assemblies are to be included in this component.
+The `assembly.json` file defines what source files are to be included in the
+assembled component.
+It can also define special locations for locale string
+files, special locations of the template files and which, if any, sub-assemblies
+are to be included in this component.

-The minimum `assembly.json` file must contain the `files` array, which defines the JavaScript source files to include in the assembled component.
+The minimum `assembly.json` file must contain the `files` array, which defines
+the JavaScript source files to include in the assembled component.

 ```js
 {